Cyber Monday may be over, but great prices are here to stay.

 There’s no need to break your budget on paint, but it’s not a good idea to skimp, either.
 Quality interior house paint, combined with quality paint brushes and rollers, can make the difference between a smooth, professional-looking paint job and a streaky, amateur one.

-Price also varies depending on paint sheen.
+Price also varies depending on the paint's sheen.
 As a general rule, flat and eggshell finishes cost the least.
 Semi-gloss and glossy finishes are the most expensive, and satin falls somewhere in the middle.

 While admittedly tedious, proper prepping before starting to paint makes a big difference in the outcome.
 Here are some tips for your process.